AbhishekDhawan07/Wine_Quality_Classification_Random_Forest/README.md

 ## Project Overview

-This project builds a machine learning model to classify the **quality of red wine** based on its chemical properties.
+This project is about building a machine learning model to classify the **quality of red wine** based on its chemical properties.

 Using a **Random Forest Classifier**, the model learns patterns from